Gareth Jones (journalist): Soviet Union

+In March 1933, he visited the Soviet Union for a third time and on 10 March travelled to the Ukrainian SSR, due to an invitation from Oscar Ehrt, Vice Consul at the German Consulate in Kharkov.
+The Vice Consul's son, Adolf Ehrt, was a leading Nazi propagandist who became head of Goebbels’ Anti-Komintern agency.
+Jones got off the train 40 miles before his declared destination and walked across the border from the Russian SFSR.
+As he walked he kept diaries of the man-made starvation he witnessed.
+On his return to Berlin on 29 March, he issued his press release, which was published by many newspapers, including The Manchester Guardian and the New York Evening Post:

-This report was denounced by several Moscow-resident American journalists such as Walter Duranty and Eugene Lyons, who had been obscuring the truth to please the dictatorial Soviet regime.
+This report was denounced by Moscow-resident British journalist Walter Duranty, who had been obscuring the truth to please the Soviet regime.
 On 31 March, The New York Times published a denial of Jones's statement by Duranty under the headline "Russians Hungry, But Not Starving".
-Duranty called Jones' report "a big scare story".
+Duranty called Jones's report "a big scare story".

-Historian Timothy Snyder has written that "Duranty's claim that there was 'no actual starvation' but only 'widespread mortality from diseases due to malnutrition' echoed Soviet uses and pushed euphemism into mendacity.
+Historian Timothy Snyder has written that "Duranty's claim that there was 'no actual starvation' but only 'widespread mortality from diseases due to malnutrition' echoed Soviet usages and pushed euphemism into mendacity.
 This was an Orwellian distinction; and indeed George Orwell himself regarded the Ukrainian famine of 1933 as a central example of a black truth that artists of language had covered with bright colors."

-In the article, Kremlin sources denied the existence of a famine; part of The New York Times headline was: "Russian and Foreign Observers in Country See No Ground for Predications of Disaster."
+In Duranty's article, Kremlin sources denied the existence of a famine; part of The New York Times headline was: "Russian and Foreign Observers in Country See No Ground for Predictions of Disaster."

-On 11 April 1933, Jones published a detailed analysis of the famine in the Financial News, pointing out its main causes: forced collectivisation of private farms, removal of 6–7 millions of "best workers" (the Kulaks) from their land, forced requisitions of grain and farm animals and increased "export of foodstuffs" from USSR.
+On 11 April 1933, Jones published a detailed analysis of the famine in the Financial News, pointing out its main causes: forced collectivization of private farms, removal of 6–7 millions of "best workers" (the Kulaks) from their land, forced requisitions of grain and farm animals and increased "export of foodstuffs" from USSR, for which he wrote "it is not so much the Soviet Government as the world crisis, which is to blame".

-On 13 May, The New York Times published a strong rebuttal of Duranty from Jones, who stood by his report:
+On 13 May, The New York Times published a strong rebuttal of Duranty by Jones, who stood by his report:

 In a personal letter from Soviet Foreign Commissar Maxim Litvinov (whom Jones had interviewed while in Moscow) to Lloyd George, Jones was informed that he was banned from ever visiting the Soviet Union again.
-After his Ukraine articles, the only work Jones could get was in Cardiff on the Western Mail covering "arts, crafts and coracles", according to his great-nephew Nigel Linsan Colley.
-But he managed to get an interview with the owner of nearby St Donat's Castle, the American press magnate William Randolph Hearst.
-Hearst published Jones's account of what had happened in Ukraine – as he did for the almost identical eye-witness testimony of the disillusioned American Communist Fred Beal. – and arranged a lecture and broadcast tour of the USA.
+After his Soviet articles, Jones took up his new job in Cardiff on the Western Mail covering "arts, crafts and coracles", according to his great-nephew Nigel Linsan Colley.
+Yet he managed to get an interview with the owner of nearby St Donat's Castle, the American press magnate William Randolph Hearst.
+Hearst published Jones's account of what had happened in Ukraine – as he did for the almost identical eye-witness testimony of the disillusioned American Communist Fred Beal.
+Hearst also arranged for Jones to undertake a lecture and broadcast tour of the US.